nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   <span class="badge text-bg-danger">DANGER</span>
 </div>
 <div markdown="span">

 This command will clear the entire list of internships without warning.
+This command is **irreversible**!
 </div>
 </div>